Housing and Dining

 Princeton University students may participate in Army, Air Force or Navy ROTC programs.
 The Army program is based at Princeton University, and the Air Force and Navy programs are based at Rutgers University.
 These programs are conducted by the United States Armed Services.
 Participants engage in noncredit courses and activities that, if successfully completed, lead to a commission as an officer.

 Student Performing Arts Spaces

-- The McCarter Theatre Center offers drama, music, dance, film and events ranging from acrobatics to mime.
+- The McCarter Theatre Center offers drama, music, dance, film and events.
 The theater also hosts the annual show presented by student members of the Triangle Club.
 McCarter’s Berlind Theatre houses major productions of the Program in Theater and Program in Dance.

-- Richardson Auditorium in Alexander Hall hosts musical, dramatic and other performances, most open to the public, and most for a fee.
+- Richardson Auditorium in Alexander Hall hosts musical, dramatic and other performances, most open to the public.

 - Theatre Intime, a student-run facility, schedules dramatic productions, dance concerts and comedy shows throughout the year at Murray-Dodge Hall.

 - The Frist Campus Center Film/Performance Theater is a multipurpose performance space that hosts theatrical productions, musical and film events, and other performances throughout the year.